Trump nominates black lawyer for judicial vacancy

 RALEIGH, N.C.
 (AP) — President Donald Trump has nominated a black law professor who previously worked as a prosecutor, defense attorney and journalist to fill the nation’s longest federal judiciary vacancy.

-The News & Observer reports Trump nominated Richard E. Myers Wednesday to be a federal judge in the Eastern District of North Carolina.
+Trump nominated Richard E. Myers Wednesday to be a federal judge in the Eastern District of North Carolina.

 Raleigh lawyer Thomas Farr had been nominated four times — twice by President George W. Bush and twice by Trump — but was blocked in the Senate over his legal work that critics say disenfranchised black voters.

-Obama nominated two black women for the judgeship vacant since January 2006 and Republicans blocked both.
+President Barack Obama nominated two black women for the judgeship vacant since January 2006; Republicans blocked both.

-GOP Sen. Thom Tills, a supporter of Farr’s nomination, cited Myers’ work advising the University of North Carolina’s Federalist Society chapter in calling him an “outstanding choice.”
+The News & Observer reports Sen. Thom Tills, a supporter of Farr’s nomination, cited Myers’ work advising the University of North Carolina’s Federalist Society chapter in calling him an “outstanding choice.”